linhdnguyen23/Archive/README.md

 ## The Requirements

 1. Your solution must be built using C++, and all of the code must be your own, original code.
-2. You MAY use the C++ STL in your solution if you deem it appropriate to do so.
-However, no other libraries may be used.
+2. You MAY use the C++ STL in your solution if you deem it appropriate to do so. **No other** libraries may be used.
 3. Your solution must be a stand-alone application, capable of being run from the command line.
 4. You cannot use external applications or services to do the work; your application must implement all the functionality.